Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 Default values only should be in `player_generic.gd`.
 Speeds/heights etc. should be in pixels per second.

-## Nodes used by the player scene

-All physics bodies need a collision shape of some type; what works best depends on your project.
-All player characters use `AnimatedSprite` to deal with sprites and their animations; every sprite has animations common to them and these must be given the same names across different player characters.
-Players need a custom `Camera2D` in order to allow scrolling to work; levels can adjust this node as necessary for them to scroll correctly.
+## Camera

+The player scene has a `Camera2D` node which allows the level to scroll with the player.
+It's `limit_` settings should be adjusted by whatever level the player is in to fit the boundaries of the level.

 ## Physics

 Wherever possible the default collision functions should be used - `is_on_floor` and the like.
 Look at gotchas about these functions - for example, it sounds like `is_on_floor` and its relations can only be used if the player is moving (not particularly surprising if so as a lot of other physics-based functionality has the same restriction) - and try to find (actually working) workarounds, and to stick within limitations which cannot be worked around (or find ways to use them to your advantage if feasible).

+All physics bodies need a collision shape of some type; what works best depends on your project.
+Multiple collision shapes may also be necessary.

 ## Movement and speed